 There’s no getting around the fact that Vaya mobile plans offer big value when it comes to the basic cost of entry.
 You can get unlimited calls, text and MMS for as little as $16 per month with this company that Money Magazine constantly rates as one of the best-value propositions out there.

 Vaya uses the Optus 4G Plus network, which comes very close to Telstra’s in terms of coverage and rivals it for 4G speeds in some areas.
 Thus, you’re not getting massively short-changed in that department.
+Vaya also offers 6-month plans that offer higher greater data allowances.

-One thing to watch out for, though: Vaya is a post-paid-only provider.
+One thing to watch out for, though: Vaya is a post-paid only provider.
 That doesn’t mean there’s a contract – there isn’t – but if you go over your data limit, you’ll be billed accordingly.
 At a rate of $10 per GB, to be exact.
 That could get very painful very quickly if you don’t pick the right data limit to suit you.
 Whereas with Woolworths, once you use up your data you’re simply offline till you recharge, with no surprise bills.
 It’s something well worth keeping in mind if you’re budget-conscious.